e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 *anten_for_flux: selection of antennas to use for amplitude scale.
 Will try to remove Lo and De from the fluxscale determination, but only if there are enough antennas to have at least 4 antennas.

 Then, the pipeline will run the script `dfluxpy` to find the correction factor eMfactor.
-This is a correction factor for the flux density of 1331+305 (3C286) needed because the source is slightly resolved by the the shortest baseline of e-MERLIN.
+This is a correction factor for the flux density of 1331+305 (3C286) needed because the source is slightly resolved by the shortest baseline of e-MERLIN.
 The task will check the shortest baseline and the observation frequency, and scale the results accordingly.
 The values reported by the logger in eMCP.log are already corrected by this factor.
 The file allcal_ap.G1_fluxscaled_fluxes.txt is not corrected by this factor, but a warning note is included in the file.

 Finally, CASA `setjy` is run for each calibrator source (except the fluxcal) to include the new flux density into the model column for each spw.